Forest Mage: Plot summary

 On the way, he stops at a small settlement called "Dead Town" and helps a widow, Amzil, and her three children by doing odd jobs to make their lives easier, in exchange he gets to eat and sleep there.
 Nevare wants to win Amzil's trust, but she finds it hard to trust men, having had to work as a prostitute to feed herself and her children.
 One day, a wounded cavalla scout named Buel Hitch reaches the town and asks Nevare's assistance in getting to Gettys, to which Nevare agrees.
 As they leave, he uses his dormant Speck magic to create a bountiful vegetable garden for Amzil, and his Speck self comes closer to the surface.
 On their journey to Gettys, Nevare realises that Hitch is in a similar position to his: he is a tool of the Speck magic also.

 The Gernian goal of building a highway through the forest is being blocked by Speck magic.
 He enlists in the army there, but only as a lowly cemetery guard, a far cry from his former goal of a cavalla officer.
 He works very hard and the colonel is thinking about promoting him.
 After a while he meets two Specks, a girl named Olikea and her father.
 Olikea brings Nevare food that satisfies the magic that runs through his veins.
 He is getting pulled between two worlds, the Gernian world and the Specks' magical forests.
 He does not know where to settle down and he does not wish to betray his own people.
-Nevare's reputation is damaged by his gross appearance and his attempts to talk to his ex-fiancee Carsina, who has moved to Gettys with her new husband.
+Nevare's reputation is damaged by his gross appearance and his attempts to talk to his ex-fiancée Carsina, who has moved to Gettys with her new husband.
 Spink Kester and Nevare's Cousin Epiny, married, are also in town, but he distances himself so as not to ruin their reputation.

 One day at his way home he gets attacked and shot in the head.
 His horse is stolen and he is left on the ground with his head bleeding.
 However, he survives and the wound heals rapidly due to his magic.
 Unfortunately, Nevare's magic is not as strong as it could be, since he has been avoiding the Specks so he could not get the magical food that Olikea brought.
 The cavalla scout Buel Hitch (also a Gernian seduced by the Specks) uses the stolen horse's bridle to strangle a prostitute who was friendly with Nevare, thus framing him for murder.